-HopGuard® II Name HopGuard [®] II Active Ingredient Potassium salt (16%) of hops beta acids Formulation Folded cardboard strips Mode of Action Contact Treatment Time/ Use Frequency 1 strip per 5 frames of bees, 4 week treatment; Max use 3x per year (6 strips) Time of Year Dormant Phase: Suggested use when brood not present or brood reduced.
-Decrease during Pollination phase.
-Effectiveness Not clear, little beekeeper experience to date.
-Registrant suggests that it is most effective when used during the pre-pollination period (before sealed brood), midsummer, and at the onset of winter brood development.
+HopGuard [®] II Name HopGuard [®] II Active Ingredient Potassium salt (16%) of hops beta acids (organic acid) Formulation Folded cardboard strips Mode of Action Contact Treatment Time/ Use Frequency Fold 1 strip/ 5 frames of bees over brood chamber frames, 4 week treatment; Max use 3x/year (6 strips) Time of Year Dormant Phase: Suggested use when brood not present or brood reduced.
+Population Peak: Ok to use when honey supers on hive; limited data suggest checking effectiveness after use.
+Population Decrease: Especially when brood reduced.
+Effectiveness Data suggests HopGuard [®] II optimally effective when little or no sealed brood present.
+May also be used when honey suppers are in place, and at the onset of winter brood development or following almond pollination.
+Effectiveness range 75-95 %.
+More effective with little to no brood.
 BIP Results 10% fewer overwintering colony losses with use in one survey year.
-Conditions for Use Perhaps during little capped brood phase.
-Restrictions Not legal in all states; Section 18 registration.
-Check with your state Department of Agriculture to see if it is approved in your state.
+Conditions for Use Corrosive - use appropriate clothing and eye protection.
+Restrictions Recently registered (Section 3) in all states but individual states need to approve registration in state.
+Check with State Department of Agriculture for registration status in your state.
 Advantages Natural compound; can be used during honey storage.
-Disadvantages Strips are "messy" to use; Use disposable gloves; check effectiveness of mite control following treatment.
-As an emergency exemption use, any adverse effects should be promptly reported to your State Department of Agriculture.
+Disadvantages Strips are "messy" to use; use disposable gloves; check effectiveness of mite control following treatment.
 Considerations New material only available 2 years and formulation changed in second year; little data or experience reported with product use.